xyrusL/Lyrics-Finder/README.md

 1. Clone or download the project repository.
 2. Open the project in your preferred Python IDE (e.g., PyCharm, Visual Studio Code).
 3. Replace `'YOUR_GENIUS_API_TOKEN_HERE'` in the code with your actual Genius API token.
-4. Run the `lyrcisfinder.py` file.
+4. Run the `lyricsfinder.py` file.
-5. Enter a song title in the search field and click the "Search" button or press Enter.
+5. Enter a song title in the search field and click the "Search" button or press Enter to search using Genius.
+6. Optionally, click the "AZLyrics" button to search using AZLyrics after entering a song title.
-6. Select a song from the list of search results.
+7. Select a song from the list of search results.
-7. The formatted lyrics will be displayed in the lyrics text area and automatically copied to the clipboard.
+8. The formatted lyrics will be displayed in the lyrics text area and automatically copied to the clipboard.
-8. The lyrics will also be saved to a CSV file in the `./Song Finder/song_saved.csv` directory.
+9. The lyrics will also be saved to a CSV file in the `./Song Finder/song_saved.csv` directory.

 ## Main Functions